mszakacz/find_pokemon/README.md

 - pokemons searching
 - displaying pokemon pictures, statistics and other details
 - adding pokemon to favorites
-- sorting list of favorites
+- sorting list of favorites (by dragging)

 ### Tools / packages:
 - Flutter